developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/usage/index.md

 **Disconnect From Device -** severs the connection between the PC and the currently connected device.
 Use this feature to take one device out of service and connect with another.

-**Exit CartScan -** Quits CartScanPCWedge and the CartScan service, and disconnects the PC from the currently connected mobile device.
+**Exit CartScan -** Quits CartScanPCWedge, stops the CartScan service and disconnects the PC from the currently connected mobile device.
 Select this option when scanning is no longer required on the PC.
 To re-launch, double-click the CartScanPCWedge icon (or `CartScanPCwedge.exe`) from the desktop or Start menu.

 **About -**	Displays CartScanPCWedge version information.